baby talk

 • Pick up small items with their thumb and index finger

-How to Encourage Them at One Year:
+How to Encourage Babies at One Year:

 • Talk about what you're doing as you do it to further their language understanding while providing visual cues.